Application to master programmes - general information

 - Proof of English skills (see further below).

-- The above documentation, provided in a form described here, should clearly show that you satisfy the specific requirements of the programme chosen.
+- The above documentation should clearly show that you satisfy the specific requirements of the programme chosen.
 View specific requirements and get application codes and links under under the respective programme and specialisation.
 Please be sure to study the admission requirements, the programme curricula, etc. in detail before applying for a specific programme!

 - A copy of your passport or some other document of identification.

-- We do not strictly require letters of recommendation, CV (curriculum vitae) or written summary of your Bachelor´s degree project (if you already hold a degree).
-However, if you wish to enclose such documents we will of course consider them in the process of evaluating your educational achievements.
+- Not required are letters of recommendation, CV (curriculum vitae) or a written summary of your Bachelor´s degree project (if you already hold a degree).

 Sort all documents according to the order in the above list.

 Furthermore, all documents, copies and scanned documents supporting the application must be stamped and signed by the issuing institution, or a notary public.

 Please note that applications not supported by officially certified documents will not be processed.

 Please note also that the National Admissions Office checks the authenticity of your documents with the issuing institution.
 Applications with unauthentic documents will invariably be rejected.